 Dori Gordon Logistics Manager

 Dori worked as the Administrative Manager for a doctor’s office for 11 years before joining Timberline in 2012.
-She has become Timberline’s primary point of contact in the office serving as receptionist, and handling all shipping/receiving and logistics for parts both at the main hangar and in the field.
+She has become Timberline’s primary point of contact in the office, serving as Logistics Manager and Part Procurement Specialist, Part Sales and assisting with Business Development.
 Dori also fulfills multiple administrative duties and responsibilities for the Repair Station and flight operations.
 She is the glue that holds our operation together!